masterDev07/BiPit/README.md

 ```

 This command will generate a binary file named `akudong` in the current
-directory and in the default project directory, which is `projek_`.
+directory and in the default project directory, which is `bipit_project`.

 ## Configuration ⚙️
 You can modify the `configuration_binarypython.txt` file to set up the BiPit